What is a connected home?

 Damage caused by leaks can have wide ranging consequences, from damaging floors and carpets to leaving you out of your home for months on-end until your home is fully repaired.

 ‘Escape of water’ can be one of the most expensive home insurance claims.
-The Association of British Insurers (ABI) estimates that damage caused by loss of water and floods can cost households in excess of £20,000 along with a host of additional consequences, including discomfort and being out of your home for a prolonged period.
+The Association of British Insurers (ABI) estimates that during cold weather a claim could be in excess of £7,000 along with a host of additional consequences, including discomfort and being out of your home for a prolonged period.
+Over £2.5million is paid out in home insurance claims every year, according to the ABI.
+[AS2]

 By spotting and fixing a problem in the early stages, homeowners and renters reduce the need to make a claim.
 In turn, this is likely to lead to reduced future premiums and preservation of your no-claims discount.